jburto93/CI_PP1_DKB/README.md

 #### User stories covered by the Hero Image
 - 3. As a first time user, I want to see the standard of work the company produce.
-- 12. As the site owner, I want the customer to see what we offer.

 ### About Us section
 ![About Us section](docs/design/about-us.png)